Hiring a CRO agency: 12 *Key* Considerations (and Expert Advice)

 There are 2 ways to understand if an agency can support you in the way(s) you need:

-- Check if their claims hold ground (for example, if you run a health supplement brand, see if you can get the agency to connect you with another brand they’ve worked with in the same industry)
+For example, if you run a health supplement brand, see if you can get the agency to connect you with another brand they’ve worked with in the same industry.

 Caveat: Beware of the ones that target too broad an audience or try to do a bit of everything—unless they can perform at scale, they will underperform on their given word.

-It’s always best to seek companies that have a specialty they focus on—A/B testing, email marketing, etc.
+Pro Tip: It’s best to seek companies that have a specialty they focus on—A/B testing, email marketing, etc.

 The differentiators will often lie in processes, expertise, and costs.